Tinram/MySQL/README.md

 ### Set-up

+Check CONFIG section parameters, and edit if required.

+### Usage

+    python innodb_status_parser.py

+or

     chmod 744 innodb_status_parser.py

-### Usage

     ./innodb_status_parser.py

-or

-    python innodb_status_parser.py

-prompts for the password (not echoed) of the mysql server.
+prompts for the password (not echoed) of the MySQL server.

 If `USE_FILE` in the top configuration section is set to `True`, the script will attempt to parse a previous file dump (`FILENAME` default is `example.txt`) of the InnoDB monitor output.